1950 Hermes Baby #5181598

 Status: Typewriter Hunter

-I enjoy a wide variety of mechanical marvels including accordions, pump organs, and typewriters.
+I collect a variety of mechanical marvels including accordions, pump organs, and typewriters.
+In addition to collecting, I enjoy cleaning the machines and learning to perform basic repairs.

-My first typewriter was a green-on-green Underwood, purchased in the 1990s.
+My typewriter collection began with a 1950s-era Underwood DeLuxe, purchased in the 1990s.
 Several decades passed before the typewriter bug bit again.
-Now I have a small collection of manual machines, including a Blickenderfer No. 7, a tiny 3 bank Underwood (1923), and a Smith-Corona Clipper among others.
-I'll eventually get them loaded up in the database.
+Now I live surrounded by a small army of manual machines, including a Blickenderfer No. 7, a tiny 3 bank Underwood (1923), a Smith-Corona Clipper, a handful of Remingtons, and others.

 RESEARCH NOTE: When researching the Hermes Baby on a computer with lots of screen real estate, you may find that launching the Hermes Serial Number page and the Hermes Baby By Model/Year/Serial page in new browser windows can give you interesting perspectives on changes throughout the model series.